cs10/Alonzo/README.md

 https://leanpub.com/automation-and-monitoring-with-hubot/read#leanpub-auto-cross-script-communication-with-events

-#### Alonzo-scripts
+#### hubot-scripts repo
-Alonzo uses many scripts which originate from [hubot-scripts][Hubot-scripts].
-Feel free to add and configure some more if they're interesting :) You can drop any new script into `./scripts` and run it will be run when Alonzo starts up.
-Just make sure to note any configuration that's needed.
+Please don't use scripts from [hubot-scripts][Hubot-scripts].
+The repo is officially deprecated an no longer maintained!
+You should search for the script in question as it's own package, or just create a new script inside the local scripts directory.
+Please make sure any configuration is documented.

 #### external-scripts
-Alonzo is now able to load scripts from third-party `npm` packages!
+Alonzo is able to load scripts from third-party `npm` packages!
 To enable this functionality you can follow the following steps.

 1. Add the packages as dependencies into your `package.json`
-2. `npm install` to make sure those packages are installed
+2. `npm install --saves` to make sure those packages are installed

 To enable third-party scripts that you've added you will need to add the package name as a double quoted string to the `external-scripts.json` file in this repo.